Naoki-Tani/Practical_Data_Science_for_Public_Policy_Making/README.md

 5. Tutorial 4: Descriptive analysis and data visualisation (1) (Apr.
 25)

-6. Tutorial 5: descriptive analysis and data visualisation (2) (Apr.
+6. Tutorial 5: Descriptive analysis and data visualisation (2) (Apr.
 25)

 7. Mini exam (open-book) and comments (May 9)